UtrechtUniversity/hpc-school-vre-intro/r-environment.md

 ### Step 3: Clone the reproducible project example

-The GitHub repository of the project that we are going to reproduce in this exercise can be viewed [here](https://github.com/MindTheGap-ERC/StratPal_ms_supp).
+The GitHub repository of the project that we are going to reproduce in this exercise is developed by Niklas Hohmann and can be viewed [here](https://github.com/MindTheGap-ERC/StratPal_ms_supp).

+Credits: Hohmann, N. (2025).
+Supplementary code for the manuscript "StratPal: An R package for creating stratigraphic paleobiology modeling pipelines" (v1.0.1).
+Zenodo. [https://doi.org/10.5281/zenodo.14669896](https://doi.org/10.5281/zenodo.14669896)

 - Get the HTTPS clone url from the github repository (green button with '<> Code') .
 - Copy the following command in the terminal of your RStudio workspace together with the clone url: